SymfonyCasts/30-days-last/sfcasts/live-components.md

 ## Fixing the Modal to the Top

 So, I'm happy!
 But, this isn't *perfect*... and I want that.
-One thing that bothers me is the position: it looks a low when it's empty.
+One thing that bothers me is the position: it looks low when it's empty.
 And as we type, it jumps around.
 That's the native `<dialog>` positioning, which is normally *great*, but not when our content is changing.
 So in this one case, let's fix the position near the top.